ramakrishnannatarajan/ramakrishnannatarajan/README.md

 - 💬 Ask me about cars and tech
 - 📫 How to reach me: ramkrish2020@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am an experienced Senior Computer Aided Engineering (CAE) and Automotive Benchmarking Analyst (` 10 years)
+- ⚡ Fun fact: I am an experienced Senior Computer Aided Engineering (CAE) and Automotive Benchmarking Analyst ( Around 10 years)
 <!--
 **ramakrishnannatarajan/ramakrishnannatarajan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.